Contents

 Santa Barbara County Courthouse

-The courthouse is open to visitors for free, and you can take the elevator up to the courthouse clock tower, which is the best view of Santa Barbara Downtown, so don't miss it.
-The interior of the courthouse is also very interesting.
+The courthouse is open to visitors for free, and you can take an elevator up to the clock tower, which offers the best panoramic view of downtown Santa Barbara—definitely not to be missed.
+The interior of the courthouse is also fascinating, with beautiful murals, intricate tilework, and historic details worth exploring.

 State Street | La Arcada